 - Bhojpuri

-The oil which is produced from the fruit is quite valuable, having worldwide appeal for its excellent cooking and baking properties.
-Olive oil is considered as light, easy to digest and beneficial cooking oil.
+The oil produced from the fruit holds worldwide appeal for its excellent cooking and baking properties, making it quite valuable.
+People consider olive oil as a light, easy-to-digest, and beneficial cooking oil.
 It is good base to make infused herbal oils.
 Fruits are rich source of isoleucine, vitamin E. Isoleucine is the amino acid essential for maintaining the nitrogen balance vital to all body functions.
 Vitamin E keeps the scalp in good condition.

 - Constipation: Olive oil is best remedy to combat constipation.
 Try taking at least 1 tablespoon of oil along with different recipes.